mech-tools/theme-glass/README.md

 It was created with this in mind, but some systems use their own theme.
 For these systems, the module is not compatible.

-### And what about module?
+### And what about modules?

 Depends.
 Depending on the work load, I can make certain modules compatible with this theme.

 ### Why are some windows not transparent?

-Some parts of the FoundryVTT interface are very dependent on the system used (character sheets, items sheet, chat cards etc.).
+Some parts of the FoundryVTT interface are very dependent on the system used (character sheets, items sheet, chat cards, etc.).
 Since Theme: Glass is system agnostic, it is not really an option to skin those.
 But most of the visible interface should be transparent for player accounts.